 - Where: Across India but particularly in northern India.

 This eclectic festival, which is the first of its kind in India, showcases regional roots music and the arts.
 It's a heady fusion of interactive educational events, staged performances, and late-night jam sessions held in the city of Jodhpur.
 Performers include singers, dancers, instrumentalists, and storytellers from various Rajasthani folk communities, as well as nationally and internationally recognized artists.
 The festival has an outstanding location in and around the imposing Mehrangarh Fort in the northwestern state of Rajasthan.

 - When: October 29 to November 2, 2020.

 - Where: Mehrangarh Fort, Jodhpur, Rajasthan.

-The Marwar Festival celebrates the culture of Rajasthan's Marwar region.
-It's held for two days over the full moon, in memory of the state's medieval heroes.
+The Marwar Festival recognizes the culture of Rajasthan's Marwar region.
+It's held for two days over the full moon in memory of the state's medieval heroes.
 The highlight of the festival is classic folk music and dance, which brings alive the myths and legends of the area.
-The festival also includes horse riding, horse polo -- and bizarrely -- camel tattooing.
+The festival also includes horse riding, horse polo, and even camel tattooing.

 - Where: Jodhpur, Rajasthan.

 The Kabir Yatra is a traveling folk music festival in Rajasthan.
 It features more than 50 artists from across India who perform music from different genres.
 Attendees will also be able to listen to poetry from Bhakti and Sufi saints such as Kabir, Mira, and Bulleh Shah.
 The festival showcases the work of painters, sculptors, and photographers inspired by this tradition as well.